-The Human Rights Conference will be the most significant LGBTI+ conference in 2021.
-The conference is open for human rights defenders and activists, elected officials, academics, NGOs, media, Pride organizers and sports leaders in the field of LGBTI+ rights, and anybody else interested in the more in-depth LGBTI+ cause.
-Our goal is to include all representations under the LGBTI+-acronym in the program and to be highly aware of intersectionality in our planning.
-This includes representation in relation to geography, racialization, ethnicity, age, gender, disability, gender identity, gender expression, sexuality, religion and appearance.
+The Human Rights Conference was the most significant LGBTI+ conference in 2021.
+The conference was open for human rights defenders and activists, elected officials, academics, NGOs, media, Pride organizers and sports leaders in the field of LGBTI+ rights, and anybody else interested in the more in-depth LGBTI+ cause.

 - Politics and Law